AlasteirHo/Adaptive-Multi-Factor-Fusion-Portfolio-Optimisation/README.md

 Composite alpha scores are integrated into a **Black-Litterman** framework (tau=0.5, delta=2.5) and optimised via **Sharpe ratio maximisation** (SLSQP) with weight bounds [5%, 40%] and top-5 stock selection per rebalance (every 10 trading days).

-**Stop-loss extension:** A 1% per-position stop-loss monitors intraday lows against entry prices.
+**Stop-loss extension:** A 2.4% per-position stop-loss (calibrated to the mean intraday drawdown across the 20-stock universe) monitors intraday lows against entry prices.
 When triggered, the position is liquidated at the stop price with one-way slippage and regulatory fees; proceeds are held as cash (earning Fed Funds Effective minus 25 bps) until the next scheduled rebalance.

 ## Technology Stack